sorina-wq/aurora-glow/README.md

 # aurora-glow
-Bijuterii magice care glow in the dark
+Bijuterii speciale.
+Glow In The Dark